alekseysotnikov/buran/README.md

 ## Usage

-No matter with which format of feed you work, no matter you want to consume a feed or produce a new one.
+No matter with which format of a feed you work, no matter you want to consume a feed or produce a new one.
 Every time you work with the same data structure.

 ### examples